 Lance often appears before the audience and delivers silly monologues about his relationship with his beloved Crab.
 Check out Lance's description of what happened when Crab got caught "a pissing" under the Duke's Table:

-I, having been acquainted with the smell before,
+up!' says the duke.
+I, having been acquainted with

-knew it was Crab, and goes me to
+the smell before, knew it was Crab, and goes me to

 the fellow that whips the dogs.
 'Friend,' quoth I,

 'you mean to whip the dog?'
 'Ay, marry, do I,'

 quoth he.
 'You do him the more wrong,' quoth I;

 ''Twas I did the thing you wot of.'
 He makes me no

 more ado but whips me out of the chamber.
 How

 many masters would do this for his servant?
 (4.4.20-30)